 Can I roll back a live update?

 There is no rollback for live deployments.
-If you push to live and something goes wrong, fix it in draft first — revert to an earlier draft version using the Revert to version N button on any past build in your chat history, or ask the AI to reverse the specific change — then go live again with the corrected version.
+If you push to live and something goes wrong, fix it in draft first — revert to an earlier draft version using the Revert to version N button on any past build in your chat history, or open the version history panel by clicking the version badge in the top-right corner of the app preview panel.
+Then go live again with the corrected version.
+Note that you cannot revert to a version older than the one that is currently live — this protects your live users' data.

 How do I prevent mistakes from reaching production?

 Test everything in draft before going live.
 The draft URL lets you use your app exactly as a real user would.
 Only push to live when you are confident the changes are correct.
-You can also set the AI clarification mode to Thinking or Pro to reduce the chance of the AI building the wrong thing.
+You can also set the AI to Guided mode to reduce the chance of the AI building the wrong thing — it asks clarifying questions before starting.

 Does going live affect my users' data?